A-z - Animals

 The large, flightless dodo was first spotted by European sailors in 1598 and has since become synonymous with clumsiness and backwardness.

-The dodo may have become synonymous with stupidity in popular culture, but these birds have adapted and survived for millions of years in the relatively harsh environment of Mauritius.
-If anything sealed the dodo's fate, it was an unfortunate victim of circumstance.
-After years of relentless hunting by humans and exotic species, the dodo became extinct around 1688.
-Much of what we know about the dodo comes from contemporary records and modern studies of its anatomy.
-Some specimens were brought back to Europe, inadvertently helping to preserve bones and soft tissues for study.
+Although the dodo may have been labeled as stupid in popular culture, these birds had adapted and survived for millions of years in the relatively harsh environment of Mauritius.
+If anything sealed the dodo’s fate, it was being an unfortunate victim of circumstances.
+After years of relentless hunting by humans and the introduction of exotic species, the dodo became extinct around 1688.
+Much of our knowledge about the dodo comes from contemporary records and modern studies of its anatomy.
+Some specimens were brought back to Europe, inadvertently contributing to the preservation of bones and soft tissues for further study.

 Fantastic Bird: 3 Facts About the Dodo